 - The Williams to Lake Grace section is flat and fairly good for range, take note if you’re driving into an easterly and factor that into the remaining range.

-- The 186km section between Lake Grace and Ravensthorpe is generally a low traffic road that can be driven a bit slower if needed.
+- The 186km section between Lake Grace and Ravensthorpe is generally a low traffic road that can be driven a bit slower if needed but is not necessary.
 Be warned that at certain times of the year grain trucks are using this road, give them every opportunity to do their job as quickly and safely as possible.

 - The 188km section between Ravensthorpe and Esperance is not too busy but the traffic moves fast, it’s also a deceptive road, long sections of very good surface with random spots in need of repair from water damage, take note of the shire warning signs, it could very save you from tyre and rim damage.

 - Don’ be rigid in your trip plan, allow extra time for unexpected delays.

 - Spare tyre and jack, CARRY THESE ITEMS, although you are very unlikely to get a flat tyre, not having a spare when you need one will make it a very expensive and time consuming trip, not the type of memories you want while on holiday.
 Roadside repair kits are a plan C and are no substitute for a spare tyre in regional WA.
 Contact the TOCWA secretary regarding a loan spare and advice (free to TOWCA members).